DerekCorniello/quick-mouse/README.md

 - **Frontend**: React - intuitive touch and gesture interface
 - **Communication**: WebSocket-based event streaming for minimal latency
 - **Security**: Encrypted pairing through QR-code exchange

-## How It Works

-Quick Mouse establishes a local WebSocket connection between your phone and computer.
-Touch events are captured by the React frontend and streamed to the Go backend, which translates them into native pointer actions with minimal delay.

-## Development

-Built with a focus on:

-- Real-time event handling and network performance
-- Cross-platform compatibility and input normalization
-- Secure device pairing with user-friendly flows
-- Gesture detection that balances precision and usability

 ## Contributing